My House (2018 TV series)

 My House is a documentary/reality series focusing on ball culture in New York City.
-It follows Tati 007, Alex Mugler, Jelani Mizrahi, Lolita Balenciaga, Relish Milan, and the commentator Precious Ebony.
-The series premiered on Viceland on April 25, 2018, and consists of ten episodes.
+It follows Tati 007, Alex Mugler, Jelani Mizrahi, Lolita Balenciaga, Relish Milan and the commentator Precious Ebony.
+The first of ten episodes premiered on Viceland on April 25, 2018.

 Episodes

 Distribution

 My House began airing in France on Viceland via Canal+ on September 9, 2018.
 The episodes were all uploaded to YouTube in fall 2019.

 Reception

 Entertainment Tonight listed the premiere among its "obsessions" for the week and called the series "essential viewing" before Pose.
 The New York Times "Watching" newsletter said it "will vogue its way into your heart".
 In 2018, it won the MIPCOM Diversify TV's Excellence Award for Representation of LGBTQ in the Non-Scripted category over Channel 4's Genderquake and RTÉ's My Trans Life.
 The show was nominated in the category for Outstanding Documentary for the 30th GLAAD Media Awards.